bytefish/bytefish.de/content/blog/huawei_e352-s.md

 ## udev rules ##

 We don't want to impress people by remembering these cryptic lines, so you could write two ``udev`` rules to execute these commands whenever the device is added to the USB subsystem.
-Store it to ``/etc/udev/rules.d/70-huawei_e352.rules``
+Store it to ``/etc/udev/rules.d/70-huawei_e352.rules`` for example.

 **Filename** ``/etc/udev/rules.d/70-huawei_e352.rules``: